- Identify the problem, who has this problem (the customers), and potential solutions.

 When planning work, the relevant work lead should:

 - Work with the PM/EM to create the roadmap tracking issue using the tracking issue bot.
+A loose scratch doc can be created in the team Drive as well, but ultimately the tracking issue is the concrete artifact we share with stakeholders and the company.
 The tracking issue description should have the following:

 - Problem: Articulate the problem space and requirements.